BigNate469/scratch-gui/README.md

+Note: this branch is for testing random things that come to mind here.
+Anything here may be reset or undone as I wish, and I probably won't merge PRs created specifically for this branch.
 # scratch-gui

 Scratch GUI is a set of React components that comprise the interface for creating and running Scratch 3.0 projects